guojiajeremy/Dinomaly/README.md

 , which can be harmful to performance.
 This occurs very very rare.
 If you see such loss spikes during training, consider change a random seed.

 ## Eval discrepancy of anomaly localization
-In our code, we binarize GT mask by gt.bool() after resizing (down-sample), i.e., gt[gt>0]=1.
-As raised in a issue, the common practice is gt[gt>0.5]=1.
-Therefore, "gt[gt>0]=1" may make the anomaly GT one pixel larger than "gt[gt>0.5]=1".
+In our code implementation, we binarize the GT mask using gt.bool() after down-sampling, specifically gt[gt>0]=1.
+As pointed out in an issue, the previous common practice is to use gt[gt>0.5]=1.
-This behavior does not affect image-level performance, but slightly affect pixel-level performances.
+The difference between these two binarization approaches is that gt[gt>0]=1 may result in anomaly regions being one pixel larger compared to gt[gt>0.5]=1.
+This difference does not affect image-level performance metrics, but it has a slight impact on pixel-level evaluation metrics.

-We think gt[gt>0]=1 also makes sense.
-It can be seen as max pooling, so that the pixel in the down-sampled map that originally covers at least one anomaly pixel are regarded as anomalous.
+We think gt[gt>0]=1 is a more reasonable choice.
+It can be seen as max pooling, so that in the down-sampled GT map, any position that corresponds to a region containing at least one anomaly pixel in the original map is marked as anomalous.
+If an anomaly region is extremely small in the original image (say 2 pixels), gt[gt>0.5]=1 will erase it while gt[gt>0]=1 can keep it.